ThreeSixtyGiving/standard/documentation/reference.md

 2. As a way of providing information about [One to many relationships](one-to-many-relationships)

-If, when creating your data, you only need a few additional fields from the additional sheets, you can simply copy them from one sheet to another.
+If, when creating your data, you only need a few additional fields from the additional sheets, you can copy them from one sheet to the main 'grants' sheet.
+Any additional sheets that aren't used can be deleted.

 If you have additional data to report that does not fit any of the columns provided in the spreadsheet, it is okay to create your own column titles in order to report it.